rmzetti/hover-exec/READMORE.md

 ```

 ---
-## Known Issues
+## Notes and Known Issues

 This is a beta version.

 Note that in all scripting languages included, except *js:vm* and *js:eval* which allow definition of *global* variables and functions, the script starts from scratch when the code block is executed.
 In other words, assigned variables do not carry over into the next script execution.
 This kind of approach is best suited for small scripts to demonstrate or highlight language features, provide quick reference, or show comparisons between scripting languages.
-To help with this there is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see [inhere](#inhere---including-tagged-sections).

-However scripts can also be run using their REPL version, if this is available - eg. for node, lua, octave, scilab, r, julia - see the [READMORE](READMORE.md), or [misc_tests](test/misc_tests.md).
-For REPLs, successive script execution will recognise previously defined variables and functions.
+Scripts can also be run using their REPL version, if this is available - eg. for node, lua, octave, scilab, r, julia - see [Using scripts via REPL](#using-scripts-via-repl) above.
+In this mode, successive script execution will recognise previously defined variables and functions.

+There is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see [inhere](#inhere---including-tagged-sections).

 Matlab takes a substantial amount of time to run a codeblock (ie. the startup time for matlab to run a 'batch file' is about 5s on a Ryzen laptop).
 Although this is a Matlab startup issue, it undermines the use of `matlab` within `hover-exec`.
 Also I haven't been able to get a MATLAB based REPL working (unlike, for example, Octave, which is fairly strightforward.